 The Community Action Program for Children is designed to promote the healthy development of children ages 0-6 years and their families.
 The program provides culturally appropriate support to families in the area of child health and development, positive parenting, promoting and building life skills and providing access to information, resources with an overall goal to promote health and wellbeing of Indigenous Families

 This program offers pre-kindergarten readiness support to children by building on social skills, speech and language, fine and gross motor skills.
-Kina Day program runs Tuesday, Wednesdays, and Thursdays from 9am-1pm.
-Please call Lynda Hoksbergen to register your child.
+The program strives to offer many supports that are individual to family needs.

 YOUTH RED ROAD

 This is a program for youth who have experienced violence or abusive relationships.
-Participants will benefit as participants in the Red Road for Children and Youth program.
+Participants will benefit in the Red Road for Children and Youth program.